Assurance of Sustainability Reports

-In the European Union, the Corporate Sustainability Reporting Directive (CSRD) is the new European directive proposal on reporting sustainability performance and will be transposed into local law in each member state from December 2022, with possible additional local requirements.
+In the European Union, the Corporate Sustainability Reporting Directive (CSRD) is the new European directive on reporting sustainability performance which is being transposed into local law in each member state, with some additional local requirements.

 There will be a phased implementation timeline for reporting as follows:

-CSRD requires companies to report in accordance with the European Sustainability Reporting Standards (ESRS) which will be adopted through specific delegated acts of the European Commission between 2023 and 2024.
+CSRD requires companies to report in accordance with the European Sustainability Reporting Standards (ESRS) which were adopted through specific delegated acts of the European Commission in 2023.
 The information and data reported will be tagged electronically following a specific taxonomy to enable simpler comparison.
 Independent third-party assurance of sustainability reports published according to the directive will be mandatory in all member states.